Interior Design Hotel London

 Eastway Brasserie offers breakfast, lunch and dinner in a relaxed ambiance with bistro style cuisine and décor and an open kitchen.
 The restaurant is also popular with the local office crowd and I now know why…

 Then, there is the temple!
 Yes, you heard right!
 During the renovations in the year 2000, engineers noticed discrepancies from the original blueprints and much like in a fairy tale, discovered the most magnificent Masonic Temple hidden behind a wall.
 The lavishly decorated ‘Grecian Temple’ was built in 1912.
-It is fitted out with some of the most exclusive Italian marble, a checkerboard floor, mahogany chairs, bronze candelabras, a blazed golden ceiling star and a massive throne.
+It is fitted out with some of the most exclusive Italian marble, checkerboard floor tiles, mahogany chairs, bronze candelabras, a blazed golden ceiling star and a massive intricately carved throne.
 Legend has it that the infamous Jack the Ripper used to be one of the members attending the rites at the temple back in the days… However, today the space is popular for weddings and other formal events.

 To complete your stay at the Andaz London Liverpool Street, you can either get moving in the Fitness room after a long day of meetings or relax those sore feet after walking the busy streets of The City in the steam room…